Small businesses spend time and money building websites and blogs to advertise. Why not also monetise that website or blog?

 SEO the website

-If the site is not encouraging traffic there is not a lot of point trying to monetise it.
+If the site is not encouraging traffic there is not much point in trying to monetise it.
 Local advertisers will want proof of visits.
 Display advertising will not convert if there is no one visiting the site.

 When page rank is climbing and the site has a good following a website can be monetised.